 Jarrett Middle School

 Jarrett Middle School is open during and after school.
-Volunteers are generally expected to commit to serving 1-3 hours per week, for 8-10 weeks.
-Specific requirements may apply to different volunteer opportunities at the school; for example, the after-school “All Stars” program requires 20 hours or more.
+Volunteers are generally expected to commit to serving 1-3 hours per week, for 8-10 weeks each semester.
+Specific requirements may apply to different volunteer opportunities at the school; for example, the Kulia All-Stars after-school program requires 20+ hours per semester.

 Intake process for all Jarrett programs: Orientation/interviews are scheduled on an individual basis.
 Students must contact Ms. Kiera Vaeena, who will schedule volunteers according to their availability and service-learning focus.
 She may ask for a resume and/or interview, and a background check may be performed (with no cost to volunteers).
 Email firstname.lastname@example.org after registering for service-learning online (see the “Get Started” tab).
 You will be scheduled for an orientation.
 Attend orientation with your Connection/Waiver form.
 Complete & return this to the S-L office & pick up your timesheet.
 Note that the background check process may take some time, so get started early in the semester and be sure to confirm any minimum service requirements for the area in which you’re volunteering.